mhs003/ElevateX/README.md

 ## example

-Here are some example projects those are built using ElevateX framework:
+Here are some example projects which are built using ElevateX framework:

 - [ElevateX LoginSignup App](https://github.com/mhs003/ElevateX_LoginSignup_app)
 - ...